rbuj/review-translations/README.md

 Components (scripts which are used by other scrips):
 * common/build-languagetool.sh : builds LanguageTool in the specified path if there is no languagetool folder
 * common/build-pology.sh : builds Pology in the specified path if there is no pology folder
-* common/fedora-version.sh : Get current OS version branch
+* common/fedora-version.sh : get current OS version branch
+* common/git-translations.sh : handles the translations from a git repo
 * common/install.sh : installs the translations in the system
 * common/report.sh : makes a translation report of a Fedora group
 * common/zanata.sh : downloads the translations of a Fedora group